robstave/Meowcards/cards/aws/pract/kv.md

 ### Back

-Correct answer: C
+**Correct Answer**: C

 Explanation:

-- Best practices recommend creating a dedicated IAM user with only the permissions necessary (in this case, for DynamoDB), rather than granting full administrative privileges. ya  it seems odd..but digging around...since is a long term user.  its c creating the role and assigning to a user is better if its a temp thing
+- For long‑term human access, create an IAM user and grant only the least privileges needed (DynamoDB in this case).
+- Use an IAM role for temporary or application access instead of long‑term keys.

 <!-- Card End --> <!-- Card Start -->